Arriving on Official Move In Days

 Harvard Square Parking Garage, 617.491.0298, 1 Bennett Street, Cambridge

 Maps of Cambridge denoting each of these parking garages will be available at your move-in location.

 For information regarding the role of Resident Assistants as well as a listing of RAs see the Resident Assistant webpage.

-You may mail packages to HLS and have them waiting in your room when you arrive.
-The HLS Residential Mail Center handles all mail and package deliveries, so you should ship the packages to yourself at your HLS Residential Mail Center address.
+At the beginning of the year, you may mail packages to HLS and have them waiting in your room when you arrive.
+The HLS Mail Center handles all mail and package deliveries, so you should ship the packages to yourself at your Mail Center address.
 In order to ensure that your packages are delivered to your room, you should plan to have them arrive no sooner than 10 days prior to your move-in date.

-Unfortunately, the HLS Residential Mail Center is not able to deliver packages exceeding 50 pounds to your room, so please pack your boxes accordingly.
-Should a box heavier than 50 pounds arrive, you may pick it up in the HLS Residential Mail Center when you arrive.
+Unfortunately, the HLS Mail Center is not able to deliver packages under 15 pounds or exceeding 50 pounds to your room, so please pack your boxes accordingly.
+In addition, any identifiable computer boxes, regardless of weight, should be picked up in the Mail Center for the security of your item.
+Should a box outside these descriptions arrive, you may pick it up in the HLS Residential Mail Center.
 Packages that arrive after the day of your scheduled move-in or later can also be picked up in the HLS Residential Mail Center.
 Please note that during the academic year, packages will not be delivered to your room – all deliveries go to the HLS Residential Mail Center where students can pick them up after receiving e-mail notification of arrival.